 0

-The market for retro video games is fueled by nostalgic sentiment, rarity, and perception; each of these elements drives unique aspects of the retro gaming market and contributes to the wild price swings between similar products.
-To effectively determine the current price of retro video games, you need to first understand how each of these factors create value within the retro gaming market and contribute to the differing prices of retro games.
+The retro video game market is driven by three things; nostalgia, rarity, and speculation.
+Each drives unique segments of the retro gaming market and explains many of the outrageous price fluctuations you see between similar products.
+If you want to properly understand what you should pay for retro video games today you must first understand how each of these three factors create value within the retro gaming market and drive prices of retro games up and down.

-The three major drivers of retro video game prices are condition, rarity, and platform.
+The three major drivers of retro video game prices are:

-The most important factor determining the price of a retro video game is its condition.
-In general, a game in mint condition, including the original packaging and manuals, will cost exponentially more than the same game in loose form.
-For example, a complete copy of Donkey Kong Country for the N64 could cost around $120 in mint condition, while a loose copy of the same game could cost around $20.
-In fact, the condition of the game is the sole reason for the price difference.
-Collectors are willing to pay a premium for preservation, however, if you are not a collector who values the preservation of your games, you can purchase the exact same game experience for a fraction of the price.
+Condition is by far the biggest factor when determining value of a retro video game.
+A game in mint condition with all original packaging and manuals will cost you exponentially more than the same game in loose form.
+A full copy of Donkey Kong Country for example can cost you around $120 if its in mint condition, but if you were to buy the same game in loose form, you could get it for $20.
+Condition is the sole reason there is a price difference at all.
+Because collectors place value in the preservation of these games, they are willing to pay much more.
+However, if you’re a gamer and not a collector that cares about preserving your games, you can get the same gaming experience for a fraction of the price.

 Average Price of Retro Video Games Based on System